vladbv/daily-coding-problem/README.md

 Assume you have access to a function toss_biased() which returns 0 or 1 with a probability that's not 50-50 (but also not 0-100 or 100-0).
 You do not know the bias of the coin.

 Write a function to simulate an unbiased coin toss.
+<h2>Problem 71</h2>
+This problem was asked by Facebook.

+Given three 32-bit integers x, y, and b, return x if b is 1 and y if b is 0, using only mathematical or bit operations.
+You can assume b can only be 1 or 0.